-For information on installing Fibre Channel in VMware ESXi, refer to the Read Me and Release Notes documents for VMware ESXi 6.x, 7.x, 8.x.
+For information on installing Fibre Channel in VMware ESXi, refer to the Read Me and Release Notes documents for VMware ESXi 7.0 and 8.0.

-For specific service packs (SPs) and OS updates, go to the Downloads and Documentation page at www.marvell.com (see "Downloading Updates and Documentation" on page xv).
+For specific service packs (SPs) and OS updates, go to the Downloads and Documentation page at www.marvell.com (see "Downloading Updates and Documentation" on page xvi).